 • Retains sharp cutting points over the life of the tool

-• Designed to fit a wide variety rotary flooring machines
+• Designed to fit a wide variety of rotary flooring machines

-• Low profile design enables tool to travel over gaps in the concrete
+• Low profile design enables the tool to travel over gaps in the concrete

-• Simply apply water to eliminate dust and to flush debris away
+• Apply water to eliminate dust and to flush debris away

 • Money-saving replaceable blades